-- To challenge inappropriate behaviour and views between peers and to ensure that there is no gender bias. - To assert the rights and responsibilities of individuals. - To work within a restorative framework. - To work closely with parents and other support agencies. - To record and monitor inappropriate behaviour. - To use relevant and appropriate language when communicating with pupils. - To support other members of staff. - To council, support and advise pupils when and where appropriate, for instance as pupil experience puberty. - To review curriculum materials
+- To challenge inappropriate behaviour and views between peers and to ensure that there is no gender bias. - To assert the rights and responsibilities of individuals. - To work within a restorative framework. - To work closely with parents and other support agencies. - To record and monitor inappropriate behaviour. - To use relevant and appropriate language when communicating with students. - To support other members of staff. - To council, support and advise students when and where appropriate, for instance as student experience puberty. - To review curriculum materials

-8. Working with Parents and Carers
+8. Working with Parents